Detectives searching for man wanted for second-degree murder

 CrimeStoppers posted pictures of 22-year-old Floyd Thibodeaux to social media Wednesday morning.

-Thibodeaux is wanted for one charge each of second-degree murder and illegal use of weapons.
+Thibodeaux is wanted for one charge each of second-degree murder and illegal use of weapons in connection with a homicide that happened on South Tamari Drive on December 18, 2023.

 Trending News